Summary

 Heycar

 “The Kia Picanto is a compact city car with a spicy attitude and styling, but a sensible approach to practicality and interior design.
-It’s available as a five-door hatch with space for five, and a line-up of little petrol engines.
-It’s a brilliant all-rounder and one of the best in its class.”
+It’s available as a five-door hatch with space for five, and petrol engines.
+We’ll save you the suspense of reading on, and say it’s a brilliant all-rounder and one of the best in its class.”

 Read review